TL;DR

 - Real-name, address-verified accounts.
 Nextdoor requires verification of the poster's identity and address — postcard, phone, ID, or neighbor-invite.
 That is stronger identity verification than most social platforms, which raises the floor on review authenticity.

 - Hyperlocal categories ProFix does not cover.
 Babysitters, dog walkers, lost-cat searches, neighborhood-specific yard help, one-off favors.
-Nextdoor handles these natively; ProFix is focused on Ohio home-services licensed and skilled trades.
+Nextdoor handles these natively; ProFix is focused on home-services licensed and skilled trades.

 - Community context, not just transaction.
 Nextdoor is a social network, not a marketplace.
 The contractor recommendation sits inside a broader relationship with the neighborhood, which can mean more accountability when something goes wrong.